Is this Florida man the unluckiest guy ever?

-Most recently, the rattlesnake bite provided quite the scare as he worked to finish up mowing his lawn on August 11.
+Most recently, the rattlesnake bite provided quite the scare as he worked to finish up mowing his lawn.
 He was using a push mower and thought something might be wrong with the machine when he heard a loud rattling sound.

-When Cook spotted the 5-foot long eastern diamondback at the edge of his lawn, he tried to back out of the area, but, in a scene that sounds straight out of a movie, he stepped onto a stick and set the reptile off.
+When Cook spotted the 5-foot-long eastern diamondback rattlesnake at the edge of his lawn, he tried to back out of the area, but, in a scene that sounds like it’s straight out of a movie, he stepped onto a stick and set the reptile off.

-“When it snapped, it moved so fast,” Cook told the Ledger.
+“When it snapped, it moved so fast,” Cook said.
 “I’ve heard they can move half the length of their body in less than two milliseconds.
 I didn’t even see it bite me.
 I just screamed and ran to my wife.”

 The rattlesnake incident may have been the most fortunate of his bad-luck incidents.
-The snake’s fangs didn’t get adequate penetration beyond adipose tissue in his leg.
+The snake’s fangs didn’t get adequate penetration beyond adipose tissue in his right ankle.

-“They (doctors) said the tissue saved my life because it didn’t allow (the venom) to go into the bloodstream,” Cook said.
+“(Doctors) said the tissue saved my life because it didn’t allow (the venom) to go into the bloodstream,” he said.

-Cook went home after a night in the hospital, but the ankle is still bothering him to the point he can’t even put a shoe on.
+Cook went home after a night in the hospital, but the ankle still bothers him.

-Such was the case of his alligator bite.
-He told the Ledger that happened after he accidentally hooked the reptile while fishing.
+Such was the case of his alligator bite, as he accidentally hooked the reptile while fishing.

 In case you’re wondering about the odds of some of these bizarre incidents, Cook has definitely been going against some big numbers.
-The National Weather Service estimates a 1 in 12,000 chance of being struck by lightning in an average lifetime.
-For a venomous snakebite, the Department of Wildlife reports only 1 in 37,500 people are bitten each year.
+The National Weather Service estimates a 1-in-12,000 chance of being struck by lightning in an average lifetime.
+For a venomous snakebite, the Department of Wildlife reports only one in 37,500 people are bitten each year.

-When it comes to a brown recluse, the Ledger reports only around 342 spider bites are reported in Florida each year.
-And the University of California Riverside says on their website that 90% of brown recluse bites result in small red marks that heal without scarring.
+When it comes to a brown recluse, only around 342 spider bites are reported in Florida each year.
+And, according to studies by the University of California Riverside, almost 90 percent of brown recluse bites result in small red marks that heal without scarring.